HRMonitor - Heart Rate Monitorο

 High-Level Componentsο

-GUI Layer: TouchGFX-based user interface, heart rate display
+GUI Layer: TouchGFX-based single-screen interface, heart rate display

 SDK Integration: Kernel, sensor layer, file system, messaging

-Data Persistence: FIT file format for heart rate data
+Data Persistence: FIT file format for heart rate activity data

 Component Interactionο